araobp/spielzeug/README.md

 ## Background and motivation

+The world of IoT is surrounded by a number of critics and a few of engineers who actually get their hands dirty.

-Making "Internet of Toys" as my personal hobby is fun, because I do not need to worry about noises like "how much money you can make from the thing?".
+Making "Internet of Toys" as my personal hobby is fun, because I do not need to worry about the noise from critics.

-##Goal
+## Goal

 I often see robots at museums on weekends.